TaikiMiyagawa/SPRT-TANDEM/README.md

 # SPRT-TANDEM
-This repository contains the SPRT-TANDEM model proposed in "Deep Neural Networks for the Sequential Probability Ratio Test on Non-i.i.d.
-Data Series" to perform early classification of time-series.
+This repository contains the SPRT-TANDEM model proposed in "Sequential Density Ratio Estimation for Simultaneous Optimization of Speed and Accuracy" to perform early classification of time-series.
 The SPRT-TANDEM sequentially estimates log-likelihood ratios of two hypotheses, or classes, for fast and accurate sequential data classification.

 ## Requirements
 - Python 3.5